wavefrontHQ/docs/pages/doc/glossary.md

 <tr>
 <td>&nbsp;</td>
 <td markdown="span">[**Operation**](tracing_basics.html#wavefront-trace-data)</td>
 <td>An operation is a distinct segment of work that a microservice performs.
 An operation's name is typically the name of a function, method, or procedure that the microservice invokes.
 An operation might be part of a higher-level request or transaction, and might invoke other, lower-level operations.
-When you instrument a microservice for distributed tracing, a typical operation is represented as hierarchy of spans that belong to a trace.
+When you instrument an operation for distributed tracing, each invocation of the operation emits a span.
 </td>
 </tr>
 <tr>